-to fit the baseline prediction bias from the 60% condition (Figure 1, right).
-Encouragingly, this one parameter change concurrently produced the fit to the conditional prediction biases in the 60% condition (Figure 3), suggesting that the model is capturing basic sources of variation in the human response to the different conditions.
+Our model-fitting strategy was to fit the baseline and conditional prediction biases from the 75% condition (Fig. 1, left, and Fig. 2), then to vary the smallest possible number of parameters (which turned out to be one) to fit the baseline prediction bias from the 60% condition (Fig. 1, right).
+Encouragingly, this one parameter change concurrently produced the fit to the conditional prediction biases in the 60% condition (Fig. 3), suggesting that the model is capturing basic sources of variation in the human response to the different conditions.